-Data was obtained from nursing and health and social science students (n = 158) from the University of Huddersfield and Glyndwr University between June 2015 and July 2015.
+Data were obtained from nursing and health and social science students (n = 158) from the University of Huddersfield and Glyndwr University between June 2015 and July 2015.
 Demographic data was recorded on study participants, including: educational institution, age, gender, year of study, and degree discipline.
-Participants completed the Disgust Scale-Revised (DS-R) questionnaire devised by

-Olatunji et al [10].
-This is a 25-item measure which assesses disgust attitudes as 'true' or 'false', and also asks participants to rate how disgusting they find a number of experiences on a three-point scale from 'not' to 'very'.
+Participants completed the Disgust Scale-Revised (DS-R) questionnaire devised by Olatunji et al.[10] This is a 25-item measure which assesses disgust attitudes as "true" or "false", and also asks participants to rate how disgusting they find a number of experiences on a three-point scale from "not" to "very".